-- A programme requiring less than 100 hours of ESO telescope time. - Both Service Mode and Visitor Mode observations are allowed.
+- A programme requiring less than 100 hours of ESO telescope time.
+For ESO telescopes, one night in Visitor Mode is defined to be eight hours in even Periods and ten hours in odd Periods. - Both Service Mode and Visitor Mode observations are allowed.
 For Service Mode runs please note that the time request for each semester should be contained within a single run (per instrument and per constraint set) in order to enable observations within time-linked scheduling containers. - MP proposals must request a minimum of two Periods and can span up to four consecutive Periods. - MP proposals will be evaluated in the same way as Normal Programmes but must be amongst the highest-ranked programmes in order to be scheduled. - All ToO run types can be submitted as part of Monitoring Programmes (see Sect.
-4.7).
+4.8).

-4.3 Restrictions to Monitoring Programmes
+4.3 Large Programmes